fortio/fortio/README.md

   -config path
         Config directory path to watch for changes of dynamic flags (empty for no watch)
-  -connection-reuse-range min:max
+  -connection-reuse min:max
         Range min:max for the max number of connections to reuse for each thread, default to unlimited. e.g. 10:30 means randomly choose a max connection reuse threshold between 10 and 30 requests.
   -content-type string
         Sets http content type.
 Setting this value switches the request method from GET to POST.